Welcome to Geography

 Clubs and Organizations

 The Sacramento State Geography Department has a chapter of Gamma Theta Upsilon, the international honor society in geography, as well as a club for its majors.
 The Sacramento State Geography Club schedules regular social events at which students, faculty, and staff have a chance to relax and socialize.
 An information board is located on the third floor of Amador Hall.
-You can also find activities and information on the club's website.
+You can also find activities and information on the club's Face Book Page.